 Pieve di Cento lies in the Bolognese plain along the Reno river, just a bridge away from the nearby city of Cento.

-The long musical tradition of Pieve di Cento is still alive nowadays in the classrooms of the Centopievese School of Artistic Crafts, where the art of lutherie is bequeathed by master luthiers.
+The long musical tradition of Pieve di Cento is still alive today in the classrooms of the Centopievese School of Artistic Crafts, where the art of lutherie is bequeathed by master luthiers.

 The Collegiate Church of Santa Maria Maggiore guards masterpieces by Guercino, Guido Reni, Lavinia Fontana, Scarsellino and the famous 14th-century Crucifix which is venerated as miraculous.

-The church, and above all, the Oratory of the Santissima Trinità is considered one of the masterpiece of the art of the whole Bologna's province.
+The church, and above all, the Oratory of the Santissima Trinità is considered one of the best art masterpieces in the entire province of Bologna.

-The typical recipes of Pieve, falling within the Bolognese and Emilian gastronomic tradition, are mostly simple dishes, made with natural ingredients such as flour, lard, eggs, garden vegetables.
-Those are products that never fell short in Pieve, but still they could not go to waste.
+The typical recipes of Pieve, falling within the Bolognese and Emilian gastronomic tradition, are mostly simple dishes, made with natural ingredients such as flour, lard, eggs, and garden vegetables.
+These are products that have never been lacking in Pieve, but still they could not go to waste.

-Among the typical dishes of the Pievese tradition, we can mention the maccheroni al pettine (fresh pasta with the characteristic stiping), the bagia (dish made with beans and polenta, boiled cornmeal), the fried gnocchini, the Sassi di Pieve -Pieve’s rocks- (sweets made with flour, eggs and almonds), the mistocche and sabadoni (sweets with chestnuts and mustard).
+Among the typical dishes of the Pievese tradition, we can mention the maccheroni al pettine (fresh pasta with the characteristic stiping), the bagia (dish made with beans and polenta, boiled cornmeal), fried gnocchini, the Sassi di Pieve -Pieve’s rocks- (sweets made with flour, eggs and almonds), the mistocche and sabadoni (sweets with chestnuts and grape must jam).

-The Carnival of Pieve di Cento (“Carnevel a La Piv”) features every year three Sundays of celebration for children and families with parades of colorful carnival floats led by the local mask, the funny Berba-Spein.
+Every year the Carnival of Pieve di Cento (“Carnevel a La Piv”) features three Sundays of celebrations for children and families with parades of colorful carnival floats led by the local masked character, the funny Berba-Spein.

-At the end of June takes place the Sagra del Maccherone al Pettine, a food festival dedicated to the traditional home made pasta.
+At the end of June the Sagra del Maccherone al Pettine takes place, a food festival dedicated to traditional homemade pasta.

-Along the Reno river, between the municipalities of Galliera and Pieve di Cento, there is a naturalistic monument that is very interesting from an environmental point of view: the Bisana floodplain forest, an example of humid riparian plain forest, one that was once common throughout the whole lower Po valley.
+Along the Reno river, between the municipalities of Galliera and Pieve di Cento, there is a natural site that is very interesting from an environmental point of view: the Bisana floodplain forest, an example of a humid riparian plain forest, which was once common throughout the whole lower Po valley.